samuelandersoncodes/kidomart/README.md

 - Ensure that clicking on a page number triggers the appropriate calls to retrieve and display the corresponding products.

 - Conduct a thorough test to ensure the pagination component works well without errors.

+**Sprint 3**

+#### Admin Store Management

+#### Store Product Stocking

+##### User Story

+As a store owner, I want to be able to easily add new items to my store so that I can efficiently keep the product inventory up-to-date.

+##### Acceptance Criteria

+- The product addition process should include fields for product details, such as name, description, price, images, category, availability status, stock count, color and size variations.

+- As an administrator, I want to have the option to categorize the newly added products and assign relevant tags for improved organization and searchability.

+- The system should allow the admin to assign categories, color and size variations to the new products for streamlined inventory management.

+##### Tasks

+- Design and implement an intuitive product addition interface for the admin, including input fields for product details and image upload functionality.

+- Create a category and tagging system that enables the admin to organize and label products based on specific categories for efficient inventory management.

+- Implement input validation and error handling to ensure that the admin can only add complete and accurate product information to the store's inventory.

+- Test the product addition and management features thoroughly to ensure their functionality, security, and user-friendliness for the admin interface.